 If you love the pure, high notes of Christmas carols, Northfield hums with holiday cheer and an easy-to-stroll historic downtown.
 Quirky and artsy, creative and fun, its shops—such as Swag, The Sketchy Artist, The Measuring Cup, and assorted clothing boutiques and antique stops—offer a refreshing array of gifts.

 If you time a visit in early December, you may be able to catch the nationally broadcast St. Olaf Christmas Festival.
 You can even feast on lutefisk and lefse at the college’s traditional Scandinavian buffet.
-A downtown Winter Walk on Dec.
-10 includes horse-drawn carriage rides and stores and cafes illuminated in the warm glow of candlelight.
+A downtown Winter Walk in December includes horse-drawn carriage rides and stores and cafes illuminated in the warm glow of candlelight.

-You can find some of the most iconic Minnesota-made products in this elegant downtown that will bustle with everything from carolers, an ice bar and sleigh rides to a live Nativity and real penguins during its Holiday Stroll (Friday, Nov.
-24).
+You can find some of the most iconic Minnesota-made products in this elegant downtown that will bustle with everything from carolers, an ice bar and sleigh rides to a live Nativity and real penguins during its Holiday Stroll on Black Friday.
 Walk through Minnesota’s oldest hotel, the St. James, then wander Main Street, home to the Uffda Shop for all things Scandinavian and the world’s largest boot at the Red Wing Shoes flagship store and museum.
 The store includes three floors with exhibits about the company and its footwear, a showroom and a basement factory outlet for deals.

 Kids (& Kids at Heart): Kellogg

-If the holidays spark cherished memories of action figures, dolls and games, then LARK Toys along Highway 61 south of Red Wing offers the gift of Christmases past—and the chance to influence Christmases present.
-LARK creates its own line of Minnesota-made wooden toys, but also runs this 20,000-square-foot indoor mall packed with charm as kids try on costumes, bang on musical instruments and goof off with puppets while adults wander through free historic displays of toys throughout the century.
+If the holidays spark cherished memories of action figures, dolls and games, then Lark Toys along Highway 61 south of Red Wing offers the gift of Christmases past—and the chance to influence Christmases present.
+Lark creates its own line of Minnesota-made wooden toys, but also runs this 20,000-square-foot indoor mall packed with charm as kids try on costumes, bang on musical instruments and goof off with puppets while adults wander through historic displays of toys throughout the century.

 Reminisce about Howdy Doody, hula hoops, marbles, space guns and “Star Wars” action figures at this retro toy shop that makes it fun to buy something whimsical for grownups, too.
 Another allure: the state’s grandest and most imaginative merry-go-round.
 There’s a good chance you’ll run into Santa on the weekends, too.